Joe Marston

-James Edward "Joe" Marston MBE (7 January 1926 – 29 November 2015) was an Australian association football player who became the first Australian to appear in a FA Cup Final when he turned out for Preston North End in their 1954 defeat to West Bromwich Albion.
+James Edward "Joe" Marston MBE (7 January 1926 – 29 November 2015) was an Australian association footballer who played as a defender.
+He became the first Australian to appear in a FA Cup Final when he turned out for Preston North End in their 1954 defeat to West Bromwich Albion.

 Biography

 Marston was 28 when he played at Wembley Stadium alongside Tom Finney and Tommy Docherty.
 After the War, Marston had played for Leichhardt-Annandale in Division 1 of the New South Wales State League, supplementing his income by working as a painter and life-guard.

 In December 1949, Marston received correspondence from a scout in England who had watched him play, informing him that Preston wished to offer him a trial.
 Their interest was such that they paid for Marston's wife, Edith, to join him on the journey to England.

 Marston spent time in the reserves, until an injury to Harry Mattinson enabled him to get a run in the first team during the Second Division title season in 1951 and losing out to Arsenal for the 1952–53 season on goal average; remaining at centre-half at Deepdale as an ever-present until 1954, making 154 appearances and being selected for the Football League side against the Scottish Football League XI.
 Marston eventually returned to Australia in 1956 because of homesickness, despite pleas from Preston to stay.
 Marston was also the target of a purported 80,000 pound transfer offer made by Arsenal.